Jesus said, "Let the little children come to me..."

 Kids Connection on Sunday mornings.

-Kids Connection is our Sunday morning programming for children age 3 through 5th grade and runs from September through May.
-The first day of Kids Connection for the 2024-2025 school year is this Sunday, September 8.
+Kids Connection is the Sunday morning programming for children age 3 through 5th grade and runs from September through May.

-We gather and provide a caring and welcoming space for our kids to come to each week.
-See our procedures below to help maintain a safe and healthy environment.
+It is a caring and welcoming space for kids to come to each week.
+See the procedures below to help maintain a safe and healthy environment.

 1. Check-in at the Kids Connection Check-in station prior to the service at 10 a.m.

-2. Once checked-in, find a spot to sit in the sanctuary with your family.
+2. Once checked-in, find a spot to sit in the sanctuary with your household.

 3. Shortly into the service, kids will be invited up for a kid's message.